mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

-Teaching as a career and factor affecting novice teachers' job satisfaction in Cambodia
+Teaching as a career and measuring the factors affect novice teachers' job satisfaction: Findings from 7 provinces in Vietnam

-Pham Thi Thanh Hai^a^[^1], Bùi Minh Trang^a^
+Pham Thi Thanh Hai^a^, Bui Minh Trang^a^

-*^a^ University of Education, Vietnam National University Hanoi, Ha Noi, Vietnam *
+^a^University of Education, Vietnam National University Hanoi, 144 Xuan Thuy, Cau Giay, Hanoi, Vietnam

+Highlights

+-   **A**

+-   **B**

+-   **C**

+-   **D**

+Abstract

-**Abstract** *The purpose of the study was to understanding what motivates novice teacher to choose teaching as a career and what motivates them to persist by examining the factor affect novice teachers' job satisfaction.
-We collected data through a quantitative survey in 7 geographical regions in Vietnam,* *of.... primary schools.
+The purpose of the study was to understanding what motivates novice teacher to choose teaching as a career and measuring the factor affect novice teachers' job satisfaction.
+Quantitative surveys were conducted in 7 provinces in Vietnam, of.... primary schools, 320 novice teachers participated.
+Result showed that novice teachers chose teaching mainly because of enjoying working with children and further study opportunity.
-The sample consisted of 320 novice primary teachers (1-3 years) participated.
-The result showed that novice teachers chose teaching as choice of career mainly because of enjoying working with children and opportunity for their future study.
-Majority of novice teachers hold high regards to teaching career in Vietnam.
-The investigation of the variables associated with teacher job satisfaction is expected to provide the basis for planning and policy decisions aimed at enhancing teacher work commitment and reducing turnover.*
+Novice teachers hold high regards to the career in Vietnam.
+The investigation of the variables associated with job satisfaction is expected to provide the basis for planning and policy decisions aimed at enhancing teacher work commitment and reducing turnover.

-**Keywords:** novice teachers, job satisfaction, teaching career, work performance, work motivation, Vietnam
+*Keywords:* novice teachers; job satisfaction; teaching career; work performance; work motivation

-**Highlights**

 1.  **Introduction**